strmprivacy/docs/docs/02-concepts/02-data-contracts/02-strm-meta.md

 The `strmMeta` definition contains the following fields

-eventContractRef
-the reference to the [event contract](/02-concepts/02-data-contracts/01-schemas-and-contracts.md) that governs the privacy and validation rules.
+[//]: # (TODO add note regarding legacy, this is the data contract ref) eventContractRef the reference to the [event contract](/02-concepts/02-data-contracts/index.md) that governs the privacy and validation rules.
 The sending application **must set this field** to a (handle/name/version) reference of an event contract that refers to this serialization schema.